-Banknotes and coins seem to be victims of marginalisation in Europe, especially in France where the use of cash is increasingly declining.
+Banknotes and coins seem to be victims of marginalisation in Europe, especially in France where the use of Money in physical form such as banknotes and coins.
+More is increasingly declining.
 This drop is mainly due to technological developments but also banks’ economic interests and new regulations imposed by governments to limit cash payments.

 But cash appears to be vanishing from wallets.
 In France, it now represents only 15% of transactions’ total value – far less than in Germany, Italy and Greece but still more than in Sweden, where cash has almost been completely replaced.
-According to the economist Michel Aglietta, the complete digitalisation of paper money is the logical next step in human history.
+According to the economist Michel Aglietta, the complete digitalisation of See Banknote paper.
+More From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
+More is the logical next step in human history.

 However, not everybody supports this evolution.
 A study showed that about 33% of French people reported to be unable to do without cash.
-Specialists agree to say that money should not be only considered as a means of payment but also as a social phenomenon.
+Specialists agree to say that money should not be only considered as a means of A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More but also as a social phenomenon.
 For most people, especially the unbanked or vulnerable populations, cash represents trust and safety.

 Indeed, a survey conducted by the ECB in 2011 demonstrated that cash leads to more savings: only one third of circulating banknotes are used for financial exchanges.
 Cash also illustrates freedom: it is instantly available, anonymous and not subject to any control from banking or state institutions.
 Nevertheless, it is also used within the black economy, tax evasion and even illicit activities, which explains why political and financial authorities are striving to introduce stricter regulations on its use.